Veloc1tyE/Drift/README.md

 Disruption control is a major problem in fusion energy.
 As high-temperature superconducting technology continues to improve, I expect it will be the main bottleneck to achieving fusion.

-Deep RL is powerful and expressive enough to solve this problem; furthermore having energy gain as the reward function naturally incentivises the agent to create sustained fusion with very little disruption, as it is trying to maximise the expected energy gain of a given burn.
+Deep RL is powerful and expressive enough to solve this problem; furthermore having energy gain as the reward function naturally incentivises the agent to create sustained fusion with very little disruption, as it is trying to maximise the expected energy return of a given burn.

 Further references for applications of DL to fusion are given below: